-The bill will likely have a direct economic impact on the private sector relating to the amount of alimony and duration of an alimony award that a spouse may receive.
+The bill may have a direct economic impact on the private sector relating to the amount of alimony and duration of an alimony award that a spouse may receive, although the particular economic impacts are indeterminate.

 D. FISCAL COMMENTS:

 III.
 COMMENTS